 1. Place your toes on a table, chair, or bench.
 The height of the table should not be too much.
-Your hands should be placed on the floor at slightly wider than the Shoulder width.
+Your hands should be placed on the floor slightly wider than the shoulder width.

 2. By keeping your legs and arms straight, take your body down.
 Your elbows should be at a 45° angle and your core should be tight.

 3. Pause at the bottom and return to the starting position.
 You don’t have to look up during the movement.

 Always breathe in as you go down and breathe out on the way up during every push-up exercise you do.
 You don’t have to hold your breath ( Valsalva maneuver )

 If you don’t have access to a bench, then this is a great way to train your chest.
 You just need a swiss ball for this exercise which you can easily buy online for your home workout.
 You can do many exercises with a swiss ball so you should have those with you.